Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Air Force has five wins against the spread in nine games this season.

-- In games that Air Force picks up over 330.4 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Air Force totals over 330.4 yards, the team is 3-2 against the spread and 4-2 overall.

-- The Falcons have seven giveaways this season, while the Rams have 10 takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.